 “You said that already.”
 I quipped.

-“Oh, it’s just that, um, this is where I ate after I met with Martin about the insurance.”
+“Oh, it’s just that, this is where I ate after I met with Martin about the insurance.”

-“Oh, Makes sense, his office is only just down the street.”
+“Oh.
+Oh that makes sense, his office is only just down the street.”
 Annika wrinkled her nose at me and sucked air in her nostrils hard.
 “Sorry,” she added, “I don’t mean to snort at you, I just had an itch in my nose.”

 Asking for a table outside, we were shown to the same table where I’d eaten yesterday.
 But something happened here, didn’t it?
 Something weird, but I couldn’t remember, and my head hurt to think about it.
 I gripped my glass of ice water, then lay my forehead in my palm.
 When I looked up there was an elderly woman wearing a full length sable coat.
 Over her head lay a thin shawl.
 Reaching both hands up, she adjusted her shawl slightly out of her face so see me better.